Presbyopia: Causes, symptoms and treatment

 While some people are delighted with this solution, others complain of reduced visual acuity and some loss of depth perception.
 Because the human eye changes as you grow older, your presbyopia glasses or contacts prescription will need to be increased over time as well.
 You can expect your optician to prescribe a stronger correction for near work as you need it.

 If you don't want to wear eyeglasses or contact lenses for presbyopia, a number of surgical options to treat presbyopia are available as well.

 One presbyopia correction procedure that's gaining popularity is implantation of a corneal inlay.

 Typically implanted in the cornea of the eye that's not your dominant eye, a corneal inlay increases depth of focus of the treated eye and reduces the need for reading glasses without significantly affecting the quality of your distance vision.

 The first step to see if you are a good patient for presbyopia surgery is to have a comprehensive eye exam and a consultation with a refractive surgeon who specialises in the surgical correction of presbyopia.

 Presbyopia is a normal part of the ageing process, and we’re all going to have to deal with it sometime after age 40.
 Whichever option you choose – spectacles, contact lenses or surgery – you’ll be able to easily read messages on your phone or a book to your granddaughter without any trouble.

-If you are beginning to notice signs and symptoms of presbyopia, see an eye doctor near you for an eye exam and consultation regarding the best presbyopia treatment options for you.
+If you are beginning to notice signs and symptoms of presbyopia, see an optician near you for an eye exam and consultation regarding the best presbyopia treatment options for you.